-Holiday emails are still a part of many small businesses overall holiday shopping marketing campaigns and they can indeed be effective, but only if you can get people to open them in the first place.
-As everyone, including your competition, is probably sending out their festive marketing emails right now.
-You only really have one shot at standing out in your customers’ crowded email boxes; your subject line.
+Promotional emails are still a part of many small businesses’ overall holiday shopping marketing campaigns and they can indeed be effective, but only if you can get people to open them in the first place.
+As everyone, including your competition, is probably making plans for sending out their festive marketing emails campaigns right now, you only really have one shot at standing out in your customers’ crowded email boxes; your subject line.

-Coming up with great subject lines for marketing emails is not always easy.
-Here are a few ideas to get you started:
+Coming up with great subject lines for marketing emails is not always easy, but it’s not an impossible task.
+Here are just a few ideas to get you started:

 You can even ask questions that are essentially a call to immediate action as well.
 “Have you seen our great [insert product/offer] yet?” is one such example.